Crowdfunding Lawyers

 • Managing the general business of the syndication itself

-Of course, this shouldn’t be confused with third-party property management fees.
+Of course, this shouldn’t be confused with third-party property management charges.
 Those can rise as high as 10% of rents.
 Of course, you can offer those same services and charge between 3% and 10% of the rent for so-called “boots on the ground” services.
 To help you distinguish between the two, just remember:

 4. Finance or Refinance Fees